garbetjie/docker-php-extensions/README.md

   * Update to PHP 8.0.1, 7.4.14, 7.3.26, 7.2.34.
   * Upgrade XDebug to 3.0.2, and configure to make it easier for debugging in local development environments.
   * Change pool name from `[app]` to `[www]` to better match default.
   * Rename environment variables for FPM INI config to better reflect INI key name, and update default value for `PM_STATUS_HOSTS_ALLOWED`.
+  * Add `OPCACHE_PRELOAD` configuration option.

 * **2021-01-13**
   * Add multi-platform support for Docker images (platforms supported: `linux/amd64`, `linux/arm64`, `linux/arm/v7` and `linux/arm/v6`).